rockysimkonis/Trump-O-Meter-/README.md

+This was a sitarical project done with friend Brad Lindgren as part of the beautiful and meaningful project.

-I in no way support any political party.
+We in no way support any political party.
 During the elections we thought of a way to play on the current situation.

 This app is built on Sinatra which is a DSL for quickly creating web applications in Ruby.